Bones & Blossoms

 It all begins with inspiration.

 Maybe it's the curve of a bone, the bloom of a wildflower, or the raw beauty of the Southwest.
 Sherry Johnson’s Bones and Blossoms collection is more than art—it’s a conversation between nature and soul, memory and material.
-Now exclusively featured at Myers Gallery in Santa Fe, this work invites you to see the familiar through an unflinching, poetic lens.
+Now exclusively featured at Meyer Gallery in Santa Fe, this work invites you to see the familiar through an unflinching, poetic lens.

 WíyakA Gdó — Whisper of the Heart — is a 30×30" oil painting that draws its name from two Lakota words: WíyakA (flower) and Gdó (I hear you, I understand you).
 Though there is no direct Lakota word for hydrangea, this poetic pairing evokes the quiet language of emotion.
 Symbolizing gratitude, sincerity, and heartfelt connection, the hydrangea’s soft blooms and shifting hues mirror the complexities of the human spirit.
 This original piece invites the viewer to pause—and listen—with their heart.